SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 - **GET**: `https://testapp-fc138.firebaseio.com`

-Open **Postman** and make a **GET** request to retrieve all of the information in your database.
+Open **Postman** and make a GET request to **retrieve** all the information in your database.

-In our case that would be a list of all the available books.
+In our case that is a list of all the available books.

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-5.png" /]